Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Get SharePoint Items By CAML Query
 -----------------------------------------
-Executes a CAML query on a list or on a document library and returns the collection of elements with the help of Microsoft Flow.
+Executes a CAML query on a list or on a document library and returns the collection of elements with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters